 MySQL is widely used for OLTP workloads, but CSV imports can get tricky: delimiters differ, encodings break, headers are inconsistent, and types misalign.
+Understanding what a CSV file is and where format issues typically arise helps you avoid the most common mistakes.
 Here are five practical ways to import CSVs into MySQL, from quick commands to repeatable pipelines.

 1) LOAD DATA INFILE (server-side)